lexo-ch/webp-converter/README.md

 ## Installation
 1. Go to the [latest release](https://github.com/lexo-ch/webp-converter/releases/latest/).
 2. Under Assets, click on the link named `Version x.y.z`.
 It's a compiled build.
-3. Extract zip file and copy the folder into your `wp-content/plugins` folder and activate WebP Converter in plugins admin page.
+3. Extract zip file and copy the folder into your `wp-content/plugins` folder and activate LEXO WebP Converter in plugins admin page.
 Alternatively, you can use downloaded zip file to install it directly from your plugin admin page.

 ---
 ## Filters